204 E. Cook Street

 To provide effective representation in the public interest.

-- Identify and develop short-term and long-term strategies to address homelessness in the downtown corridor, by collaborating with business and property owners, members of the community, non-profit organizations, and other City personnel such as City Rangers and Community Policing Unit.
+- Persist in identifying and developing strategies to address homelessness in the downtown corridor, by collaborating with business and property owners, members of the community, non-profit organizations, and other City personnel such as City Rangers and the Community Services Unit of the Police Department.

-- Continue expansion of Code Compliance operations to regular weekend shifts, and work in collaboration with the Police Department to focus primarily on neighborhood preservation, and to collaborate on projects with other departments including but not limited to enhanced education and enforcement of fireworks.
+- Deploy Code Compliance operations during regular weekend shifts, and work in collaboration with the Police Department to focus primarily on neighborhood preservation, and to collaborate on projects with other departments.

-- Continue education of neighborhood residents regarding the importance of community pride and quality of life issues by continuing to conduct “Walk and Talk” programs, and expand the program into the downtown commercial district.
+- Continue education of neighborhood residents regarding the importance of community pride and quality of life issues through “Walk and Talk” programs, in both residential and commercial districts.

 *The City Attorney is an appointed officer identified in Government Code Section 87200 and files statements of economic interests with the City Clerk's office.
 Copies of the Statements of Economic Interests filed by the City Attorney may be obtained by visiting the offices of the Fair Political Practices Commission (FPPC) or the City Clerk.
 The physical address of the FPPC is 428 J Street, Suite 620, Sacramento, California 95814.
 The physical address of the City Clerk's office is 110 E. Cook Street, Room 3, Santa Maria, CA 93454.
 The Statements of Economic Interests (Form 700) for some state and local government agency elected officers may be available in electronic format on the FPPC's website at http://www.fppc.ca.gov.